mudler/LocalAI/examples/langchain-chroma/README.md

 python store.py
 ```

-After it finishes, a directory "storage" will be created with the vector index database.
+After it finishes, a directory "db" will be created with the vector index database.

 ## Query